 Previously on the MasterCompliance blog, we covered When Do You Have to Register as an Investment Advisor and Exclusions from the Definition Investment Advisor.
 This Blog will discuss when a person does meet the definition of an investment advisor under the Investment Act of 1940, but is exempt from registration.

 On December 1, 2020, the state of New York adopted new regulations that amended its Investment Advisory Act to require the registration of investment adviser representatives (“IAR”) including principals, supervisors, and solicitors through the WebCRD/IARD system.
 Prior to the rule change, New York was the only state that did not license IAR via the WebCRD/IARD system.
 The change to to New York IAR registration will go into effect on February 1, 2021 for all new registrants, and December 2, 2021 for any New York IARs already providing services, provided they apply for registration by August 31, 2021.
 The Amendments The Read more about Change to New York IAR Registration[…]

-The Successor Rules in the Securities Exchange Act of 1934 allows for the legitimate transfer business between two or more entities.
+The Successor Rules for registered investment advisers in the Securities Exchange Act of 1934 allows for the legitimate transfer business between two or more entities.
 Succession can occur when one entity acquires substantially all of the assets and liabilities of an existing RIA, and is able to rely on a predecessor’s registration as an investment adviser with the SEC.
-In a guidance update, the SEC defines the instances where succession is applicable: A change of the state or territory in which a business is organized and/or a change in its form of organization; A change in control or a change in leadership at an Read more about Registered Investment Adviser Succession[…]
+In a guidance update, the SEC defines the instances where succession is applicable: A change of the state or territory in which a business is organized and/or a change in its form of organization; A change in control or a change Read more about Successor Rules for Registered Investment Advisers[…]